The Mysterious Origin of the Jade Discs

-Jade is a precious hardstone that is made of different silicate minerals and is often used to make vases, jewellery and other ornaments.
-It is usually colourless, but contamination from other materials, such as chrome, normally gives it an emerald greenish colour, and it comes in two main types: nephrite and jadeite.
+Jade is a precious hardstone that is made of different silicate minerals and is often used to make vases, jewelry and other ornaments.
+It is usually colorless, but contamination from other materials, such as chrome, normally gives it an emerald greenish color.
+It comes in two main types: nephrite and jadeite.
 Given the hardness of the stone, Jade is an extremely difficult material to work with, which makes it perplexing as to why the ancient Neolithic inhabitants of China chose this stone.

 Since they were made in a period of time in which no metal tools have been found, archaeologists believe they were probably made through brazing and polishing - this would have taken an extraordinarily long time to achieve.
 So the obvious question here is, why would they go to so much effort?

 The Smithsonian Institute shows a great interest in Jade Discs and has invested a lot into researching them.
-Currently, they hold a collection of more then 150 of the disks.
+Their collection consists of more than 150 discs.

-Jade discs have been a puzzle to archaeologists for centuries, but because they were made in a period of time that no writing existed, their significance is still unknown to us and the question of what their significance was and why they were created remains unanswered.
+Jade discs have been a puzzle to archaeologists for centuries, but because they were made in a period of time when no writing existed, their meaning is still unknown and the question of what their significance was and why they were created remains unanswered.